slyon/ubuntu-mir-original/wiki.md

 TODO: - Ubuntu does carry a delta, but it is reasonable and maintenance under control
 TODO: - symbols tracking is in place
 TODO: - symbols tracking not applicable for this kind of code.
-TODO: - d/watch is present and looks ok
+TODO: - d/watch is present and looks ok (if needed, e.g. non-native)
 TODO: - Upstream update history is (good/slow/sporadic)
 TODO: - Debian/Ubuntu update history is (good/slow/sporadic)
 TODO: - the current release is packaged